Backup to FI

 Home directories and mail

-Backup for labs and employees
+Backup for laboratories and staff

 Data recovery

-names of directories (or files) and at the same time the date before which you still had the data.
+If you are interested in restoring your data, please email unix@fi.muni.cz with the names of the directories (or files) and the date before which you still had the data.
 Alternatively, at least try to explain your situation.

-Instructions for setting up a backup machine
+Instructions for setting up the backed up machine

 Linux